open-telemetry/opentelemetry-ebpf-profiler/SECURITY.md

 project **does not consider the following to be security vulnerabilities**:

 - a denial of service attack by a crafted executable in the profiled process
-- a denial of service attack by a crafted library mimicing a supported high-level language and providing malformed introspection data
+- a denial of service attack by a crafted library mimicking a supported high-level language and providing malformed introspection data
-- excessive resource usage by crafted library mimicing a supported high-level language and providing malformed introspection data
+- excessive resource usage by crafted library mimicking a supported high-level language and providing malformed introspection data

 The above issues are bugs.
 If possible submit a normal PR fixing the issue,